 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by alumni who act as advisers.
 Each chapter also is responsible to its national organization, which offers support, advice and direction through paid professional staff and regional volunteers.
 At APSU, the Coordinator for Fraternity & Sorority Affairs is on staff and serves as the primary university contact for the fraternity and sorority community.

-The Govs Card is the official identification card for every student, faculty and staff member at APSU.
-Keep your Govs ID card with you at all times.
 It offers a convenient, easy and safe way to make purchases and use campus services.
-Use your Govs Card as your only card on campus.
 It is used as your library card, meal plan card and meal money, Govs Bucks, admittance to athletic events, admittance to activities and events, access card to residence halls, use in vending machines and can be used as a bank ATM/debit card.

 GovsLEAD connects students to leadership opportunities, educates on theory, builds skills and offers opportunities for leaders to showcase their strengths and experiences.
-We believe that growing as a leader is a major aspect of the college experience.
-There are many great opportunities offered through our office, including leadership workshops, career preparation, a campus wide leadership conference and a leadership certificate.
+Growing as a leader is a major aspect of the college experience.
+There are many great opportunities offered through Student Life & Engagement, including leadership workshops, career preparation, a campuswide leadership conference and a leadership certificate.
 For more information, check out the program online at www.apsu.edu/student-life/leadership or stop by the Morgan University Center, Room 211.

-Health care is available for currently enrolled students and is provided by certified nurse practitioners and consulting physicians.
-Additional Health Services personnel includes a pharmacist, certified medical assistant, front office administrative support staff and a Graduate Assistant/Health Educator.
-Services include illness visits, gynecological visits, family planning, treatment of minor injuries, preventative health screenings and mental health concerns.
+Health care is available for currently enrolled students at Boyd Health Services.
+Care is provided by certified nurse practitioners and consulting physicians.
+Additional Health Services personnel includes a pharmacist, certified medical assistant, administrative support staff and a graduate assistant/health educator.
+Services include illness visits, treatment of minor injuries, preventative health screenings, mental health concerns, gynecological visits and family planning.
 Allergy injections and immunizations are also administered.
 Lab testing is provided, including STD testing, strep screening, urinalysis, blood glucose and pregnancy testing.

 Costs will be incurred for lab work or medications obtained at Boyd Health Services, and for supplies and procedures required for treatment.
-However, the office visit provided by our medical staff is free.
+However, the office visit provided by the medical staff is free.
 Students may request a prescription if they prefer to obtain medication from a local pharmacy.
 All costs will be billed to the student’s account.
-Additionally, if referred off campus, the student will be responsible for all costs.
+If referred off campus, the student will be responsible for all costs.
 APSU strongly encourages each student to have private health insurance.

 Hours and Location